 TGax Editor: Change the 2nd paragraph as follows:

 The BSSID is the address of the STA contained in the AP.
 The TA field is the address of the STA transmitting the frame or a bandwidth signaling TA.
-In a PS-Poll frame transmitted by a VHT STA in a non-HT or non-HT duplicate format and where the scrambling sequence carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT, the TA field value is a bandwidth signaling TA.
+In a PS-Poll frame transmitted by a VHT STA or a HE STA in a non-HT or non-HT duplicate format and where the scrambling sequence carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT, the TA field value is a bandwidth signaling TA.
 The ID field contains the AID value assigned to the STA transmitting the frame by the AP in the (Re)Association Response frame that established that STA’s current association, with the two MSBs set to 1.

 9.3.1.6 CF-End frame format